RinzlerN26/Pharmserv-UI/README.md

 # PharmservUI

-User Interface for pharmaceutical data entry software.
+User Interface for pharmaceutical entry software.

 ### Built With